IBM/scheduler-library/README.md

 # Scheduler Library (SL)

-This is a Software Development Environment for initial development, deployment, and testing of a *smart scheduler*.
-This code provides the <a href="https://github.com/IBM/mini-era" target="_blank">Mini-ERA</a> (FFT and Viterbi) kernels (i.e. the C-Subset of Mini-ERA) implemented atop a Scheduler Library (SL).
-Calls to execute the FFT or Viterbi (accelerator functions) are now turned into calls to SL to `request_execution` of a task (either an `FFT_TASK` or a `VITERBI_TASK`) and SL will then schedule these tasks across the available function-execution hardware (e.g. on a CPU via a pthread, or on a hardware accelerator where those are implemented).
+This is a Software Development Environment for the development, deployment, and testing of a *smart scheduler*.
+This code provides the <a href="https://github.com/IBM/mini-era" target="_blank">Mini-ERA</a> application (FFT and Viterbi kernels -- i.e. the C-Subset of Mini-ERA) implemented atop a Scheduler Library (SL).
+Calls to execute the FFT or Viterbi (accelerator functions) are now turned into requests for the Scheduler to execute the task, and the Scheduler will then schedule these tasks across the available function-execution hardware (e.g. on a CPU via a pthread, or on a hardware accelerator where those are implemented).

 ## Requirements

 SL has been successfully built and executed using the following set-up:
  - Ubuntu 18.04
  - Ubuntu 16.04
+ - Centos7

-Other platforms should also work; this implementation does NOT support (yet) the CV/CNN tensorflow model code, and thus does not require that support, etc.  This code does require gcc or similar/compatible compiler, an up to date pthreads library, and the C99 standard.
+Other platforms should also work.
+DTthis implementation currently does NOT support invocation of the hardware CV/CNN model code, or the (external, python-based) software CV/CNN tensorflow model code, and thus does not require that support, etc.  This code does require gcc or similar/compatible compiler, an up to date pthreads library, and the C99 standard.

 ## Installation and Execution
 The installation and execution are fairly standard, via github clone and makefiles: